Mayank0303/GrowwClone/README.md

  it gave us a lot of confidence.
 Although we could have done more such as we could have added a timer and there were some

  more functionalities that could have been done, yeah the time didn't permit us to go further.
 But we will surely improve it

+ # Technology used:

+ #### HTML

+ Used to build the basic structure of the cloned site.
+All the headings, paragraphs, links, forms, etc were structured by HTML.

+ #### CSS

+ Used to add styling to our structure.
+Background images were used to make the website identical.
+Also, Grid and Flex boxes

+ were used along with the media queries to make the pages fully responsive.

+ #### Javascript

+ Used to add logical functionalities to the page like Onscroll functions login and signup carts

+ and price calculation, animations and also to make the dynamic aspect of the website.

+ #### Note:

+All the image and icon links have been taken from the main website (Groww.com) and some other internet sources

+ and may be subject to copyright.
+So, try not to use the images or icons for business purposes or reproduce them without

+prior approval from the owner.
+The images and icons used here are just for making this project and for learning purposes.